Astroua/TurbuStat/docs/tutorials/statistics/pspec_example.rst

 .. image:: images/design4_pspec.png

+The code returns a summary of the one-dimensional fit and a figure showing the one-dimensional spectrum and model on the left, and the two-dimensional power-spectrum on the right.
+If `fit_2D=True` is set in `~turbustat.statistics.PowerSpectrum.run` (the default setting), the contours on the two-dimensional power-spectrum are the fit using an elliptical power-law model.
+We will discuss the models in more detail below.
+The dashed red lines (or contours) on both plots are the limits of the data used in the fits.

-The power spectrum of this simulation has a slope of :math:`-3.3\pm0.1`, but the power-spectrum deviates from a power-law on small scales.
+The power spectrum of this simulation has a slope of :math:`-3.3\pm0.1`, but the power-spectrum deviates from a single power-law on small scales.
 This is due to the the limited inertial range in this simulation.
 The spatial frequencies used in the fit can be limited by setting `low_cut` and `high_cut`.
 The inputs should have frequency units in pixels, angle, or physical units.
 For example,

     >>> pspec.run(verbose=True, xunit=u.pix**-1, low_cut=0.02 / u.pix, high_cut=0.1 / u.pix)  # doctest: +SKIP
                                 OLS Regression Results